-In 2018, username and passwords are inherently vulnerable – non tech-savvy employees will often use the same passwords and pins across multiple accounts, and as soon as one is breached, hacked or stolen, it could open up a real vulnerability across your organisation.
+In 2018, usernames and passwords are inherently vulnerable – non-tech-savvy employees will often use the same passwords and pins across multiple accounts, and as soon as one is breached, hacked or stolen, it could open up a real vulnerability across your organisation.

 Challenges – Understanding and Implementation